hpdobrica/digital-garden-public/Monitoring.md

 Efficient monitoring systems are best achieved with heavy use of [[White Box Monitoring]] with a bit of [[Black Box Monitoring]].
 In addition to this, it's very important for efficient monitoring systems to be able to tell what ([[Symptom Based Monitoring]]) from why ([[Cause Based Monitoring]]).

-Don't shy off from recording "the same metric" in different places – if you don't track both how slow your database server is, and how slow your application perceives it to be, you will not be able to tell a database issue from a network issue.
+Don't shy off from recording "the same metric" in different places –

+if you don't track both how slow your database server is, and how slow your application perceives it to be, you will not be able to tell a database issue from a network issue.
+In fact, each place you can record a metric comes with it's own pros and cons.